 The Autonomous Systems Initiative (ASI) is a recently established initiative that aims to promote research and education in the challenging but highly rewarding area of autonomous systems.
-ASI will organize and sponsor a series of events at IEEE ICIP 2018 (ASI@ICIP):
+ASI will organize and sponsor, along with H2020 R&D Project MULTIDRONE, a series of events at IEEE ICIP 2018 (ASI@ICIP):

 Unmanned Aerial Vehicles (UAV), commonly known as drones, have become nowadays useful for a plethora of services, such as scientific data collection, agricultural applications and, quite obviously, for media production.
 Drones’ potential in our domain is getting higher thanks to several winning features from both the motion and the shooting perspective.
 The MULTIDRONE project aims at developing an innovative and intelligent multi-drone platform for media production, mainly for outdoor event coverage.
 The scenario envisaged by the project is the one in which the director interfaces with the system platform communicating general and concise event coverage instructions following a well-defined multi-drone shooting taxonomy and expressed in a machine-readable metadata format.
 As a result of this Human-Computer Interaction (HCI), a mission plan is computed, consisting of feasible flight trajectories that comply with any relevant legal restrictions.
 MULTIDRONE methodology aims at streamlining the whole drone shooting process, spanning the entire continuum from eliciting editorial requirements, media production software/hardware specifications, algorithm research and development, system design, system implementation/integration, benchmarking/validation and end-user trials.
 In addition, it includes researching the necessary multiple drone AI-based active perception functionalities, as well as multi-view audio/video (AV) capture intelligence, targeting novel, robust techniques, capable of operating in real-world conditions.
 Research towards AV perception is to provide, both before and during production, a semantic world model for drone team navigation, AV production planning and execution, to track in real-time and in real-world conditions, for production purposes, individual shooting targets or target groups.